natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-11-5th-st-alamedia-california.md

 description: I can't help but appreciate the charming blend of mission style and art nouveau curves in this side-yard, showcasing the friendship between these two houses.
 emoji: 🏡
 tags:
+  - 🏛️ Architecture
-  - 🏠 houses
+  - 🌆 Neighborhoods
-  - 🎨 art nouveau
+  - 🎨 Aesthetics
-  - 🌳 gardens
+  - 🌍 Culture
 haiku: |
   Curves and colors blend,
   Mission meets the grand design,